INTRO TO THE NASM PES STUDY MATERIALS

 Q14: Which grip on the dumbbells is used during a single leg scaption exercise?

-Q15: Which of the following should decrease in order to improve performance as an athlete progresses through a plyometric training program?
+Q15: Which of the following should decrease to improve performance as an athlete progresses through a plyometric training program?

 A15: Amortization time

-Q16: Which muscle group is being targeted when performing a self-myofascial release exercise by sitting on the foam roller and crossing one leg over the other at the knee and leaning into the crossed side?
+Q16: Which muscle group is targeted when performing a self-myofascial release exercise by sitting on the foam roller, crossing one leg over the other at the knee, and leaning into the crossed side?

-Q17: An athlete who is dehydrated is not likely to display which of the following signs or symptoms?
+Q17: A dehydrated athlete is not likely to display which of the following signs or symptoms?

 A17: Short-term memory loss

-Q18: For the promotion of athlete safety, which vitamin supplement should a Sports Performance Professional recommend not taking?
+Q18: To promote athlete safety, which vitamin supplement should a Sports Performance Professional recommend not taking?

 A18: Vitamin A